 Will on the Hill

-Will on the Hill, having just celebrated its eleventh anniversary, is a bipartisan favorite for fans of theatre and politics!
+Will on the Hill, now in its seventeenth year, is a bipartisan favorite for fans of theatre and politics!
 Proceeds from this event support STC’s many education, artistic and community engagement programs including in-school workshops and online learning resources that inspire new and diverse audiences and deepen the connection to classical theatre in learners of all ages.

 Will on the Hill pays tribute to the unique dynamic of our city and provides a wonderful way to engage new audiences and support the Shakespeare Theatre Company’s artistic, education and community outreach programs.

 “Each spring, members of Congress and the media are invited to show off their acting skills (or lack thereof).
 To play or not to play, that is the question.”